HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 ## Input Parameters
 - Parameter: $opt
-   - Type: ?
+   - Type: String
-   - Description: Operation type.
+   - Description: Operation type

 - Parameter: $courseid
-   - Type: int(10)
+   - Type: int
    - Description: Course ID.
+Stored as int(10) in the database

 - Parameter: $coursevers
-   - Type: int(11)
+   - Type: int
    - Description: Course version.
+Stored as int(11) in the database

 - Parameter: $sectname
-   - Type: varchar(64)
+   - Type: String
    - Description: Section name.
+Stored as varchar(64) in the database

 - Parameter: $kind
-   - Type: int(10)
+   - Type: int
    - Description: Kind/type of section.
+Stored as int(10) in the database

 - Parameter: $link
-   - Type: varchar(200)
+   - Type: String
    - Description: Link ID, which indicates whether to create a new code example.
 If 'link' is '-1', it indicates that a new code example needs to be created.
+Stored as varchar(200) in the database

 - Parameter: $visibility
-   - Type: tinyint(1)
+   - Type: int
    - Description: Visibility of the section.
+Stored as tinyint(1) in the database

 - Parameter: $gradesys
-   - Type: tinyint(1)
+   - Type: int
    - Description: Grading system.
+Stored as tinyint(1) in the database

 - Parameter: $highscoremode
-   - Type: int(11)
+   - Type: int
    - Description: Highscore mode.
+Stored as int(11) in the database

 - Parameter: $comments
-   - Type: varchar(512)
+   - Type: String
    - Description: Comments for the section.
+Stored as varchar(512) in the database

 - Parameter: $grptype
-   - Type: varchar(16)
+   - Type: String
    - Description: Group type.
+Stored as varchar(16) in the database

 - Parameter: $pos
-   - Type: int(11)
+   - Type: int
    - Description: Position of the section.
+Stored as int(11) in the database

 - Parameter: $tabs
-   - Type: tinyint(4)
+   - Type: int
    - Description: Tabs setting.
+Stored as tinyiny(4) in the database

 - Parameter: $userid
-   - Type: int(10)
+   - Type: int
    - Description: ID of the user.
+Stored as int(10) in the database

 - Parameter: $log_uuid
-   - Type: char
+   - Type: String
-   - Description: For logging purposes.
+   - Description: For logging purposes

 ## Calling Methods
 - GET